PanagiotisGew/PanagiotisGew/README.md

 I specialize in using HTML,CSS,JS,Python and more.
 I have also a little experience in C++,C# and Java but i can adapt easy on everything needed.
 Some of my projects are Image Enhancement, Ophthalmology Application, Stock Management Store App, Minesweeper and many more which you can find in my profile.

-From now on, I will update my profile mostly with HTML,CSS,JS projects as i am interested in web developing/web design.